Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ## Introduction

 Over the last few years there has been a huge boom in the micro air vehicle (MAV) market, making them accessible for a wide range of people and purposes like surveillance, delivery of goods, photographing and many more.
 Our company has recognized the potential of MAVs and revolutionizes it by transforming a micro air vehicle to a micro amphibious vehicle.
+(Aufgabenstellung als Quellenangabe)

+## Problem

 ## Scoping